brunokoga/pathfinder-markdown/prd_markdown/magic.md

 _Creatures_: A spell with this kind of area affects creatures directly (like a targeted spell), but it affects all creatures in an area of some kind rather than individual creatures you select.
 The area might be a spherical burst, a cone-shaped burst, or some other shape.

-Many spells affect âliving creatures,â which means all creatures other than constructs and undead.
+Many spells affect “living creatures,” which means all creatures other than constructs and undead.
 Creatures in the spell's area that are not of the appropriate type do not count against the creatures affected.

 _Objects_: A spell with this kind of area affects objects within an area you select (as Creatures, but affecting objects instead).

 _Other_: A spell can have a unique area, as defined in its description.

-_(S) Shapeable_: If an area or effect entry ends with â(S),â you can shape the spell.
+_(S) Shapeable_: If an area or effect entry ends with “(S),” you can shape the spell.
 A shaped effect or area can have no dimension smaller than 10 feet.
 Many effects or areas are given as cubes to make it easy to model irregular shapes.
 Three-dimensional volumes are most often needed to define aerial or underwater effects and areas.

 **Line of Effect** : A line of effect is a straight, unblocked path that indicates what a spell can affect.
 A line of effect is canceled by a solid barrier.
 It's like line of sight for ranged weapons, except that it's not blocked by fog, darkness, and other factors that limit normal sight.